Bill to protect federal judges' privacy named after son of judge killed in shooting

-According to the FBI, Hollander had a dossier on Salas and knew information such as where she lived and went to church.
+The FBI says Hollander had a dossier on Salas and knew information such as where she lived and went to church.
 Two weeks after her son died, Salas implored those in power to do something to protect judges like her and their families.

 Anderl died taking a bullet for his father, who survived three gunshot wounds of his own, along with multiple surgeries.
 The gunman, who killed himself after the attack, posed as a delivery driver and opened fire on their home.

 Anderl was a student at Catholic University and planned to study law.
 He was a graduate of Saint Joe's in Metuchen.
 His old baseball team paid tribute to him over the summer during a tournament.
 They remembered him for his positive attitude and for being smarter than the coaches.